theNatePi/MeditationTimer/README.md

 Google's Extension DevTools and JavaScript-script injection

 ## Uploading As A Chrome Extension
 To use in a Chrome extension, put all files in a folder.
 In Google Chrome, go to chrome://extensions/.
 Turn on "Developer Mode" at the top right.
 Select "Load Unpacked" and select the folder.
 The extension will then be available to use on a page.
 When on a page, go to the extension button at the top and select "Meditation Timer" to start the extension.
 Instructions to use the extension are provided on the extension's page.
+The extension may close after entering a time, but your time was recorded -- simply open the extension again.

 Extension only works on one page at a time but still counts down if you navigate away and come back.